 Uncertainty and concern for our own health and livelihood, along with the well-being of those we love and our community at large is a very stressful thing to live with.
 Below you will find resources that will help you connect with people who you can talk to about how you are feeling.
 We have also added information about virtual support groups that are being held.

 Mental Health Association of NJ (MHANJ)

-If you are feeling stressed, anxious or depressed due to COVID-19, please call NJ Mental Health Cares Helpline at 866.202.HELP (4357) for emotional support, guidance and mental health referrals as needed.
-Live assistance from trained professionals is available from 8:00am - 8:00pm seven days a week.
-You can email them at firstname.lastname@example.org if you prefer.
+If you are feeling stressed, anxious, or depressed due to COVID-19, please call NJ Mental Health Cares Helpline at 866.202.HELP (4357) for emotional support, guidance, and mental health referrals as needed.
+If you prefer, you may communicate via text by texting NJHOPE to 51684.
+Either way, live assistance from trained professionals is available from 8:00am - 8:00pm seven days a week.
+You can also email them at firstname.lastname@example.org.
 Visit their website.

+Catholic Charities is also working in collaboration to provide Hope and Healing counseling services.
 A vast variety of virtual support and discussion groups are available to provide emotional support.
 These groups are for people from all walks of life including: Health care workers, caregivers, teachers, parents, adults, teenagers, baby boomers, Spanish-speaking, and many more.
-Learn more here.

 Free Emotional Support Helpline for Individuals who are Deaf or Hard of Hearing